 What age groups does the Barton program prepare me to work with?

-North Carolina licensure in Education of the Deaf and Hard of Hearing is birth through 12th grade.
+North Carolina licensure in Education of the Deaf and Hard of Hearing is kindergarten through 12th grade.

 Will I get to work with deaf children or hard of hearing children before I begin my student teaching?

 Yes.
 You will spend 15 hours in a classroom for deaf children soon after completing your first sign language class.
 You will have other experiences with deaf children along the way in order to feel comfortable and prepared as you begin your full-time student teaching experience the last semester of your senior year.